stephen-fox/finley/README.md

 binaries  in a given directory, duplicate .NET binary avoidance, and configurable concurrent decompilation of .NET binaries.

+## Use cases
+My primary use case for this application is to decompile all of the .NET files in a given directory into a new directory whose structure mimics that of the original directory.

+I would like this to happen as quickly as possible too.
+That means the application must support running multiple decompilers simultaneously.
+Lastly, I would like to avoid decompiling the same .NET files over and over.
+Some developers (who shall not be named) like to include the same .NET files multiple times in their work.

+All of these things are headaches that a simple script could never solve.
+That is why finley exists :)

 ## Requirements
 Before using finley, you must install `ilspycmd`.
 This requires the .NET Core SDK.
 If you are a chocolatey user, you can install this by running: